Recipe for soft-baked and chewy sprinkle sugar cookies.

 I have several “go-to” base cookie recipes in my archives.
 From those base cookie recipes, you have the luxury of creating many spin-off cookies using the same dough.
 For example:

-- My soft-baked chocolate chip cookie recipe is perfect for different add-ins.
+- My chocolate chip cookies recipe is perfect for different add-ins.

-- My soft & thick peanut butter cookie recipe is wonderful plain or with chocolate chips!
+- My peanut butter cookies recipe is wonderful plain or with chocolate chips!

-- And my super-thick chocolate cookie base recently won a Nestle baking contest.
+- And my salted caramel dark chocolate cookies recipe recently won a Nestle baking contest.

 And now we have a basic drop style sprinkle sugar cookie recipe!